A Shining Example

 Mostly, I hope that as a follower of Jesus, that your life resembles His, more and more every day.

-For additional study, click the link below from Peter.
+For additional study, read 1 Peter 5:6-10.
 Many of you will recognize a familiar verse that we often go to for comfort.
 But reading this in context will help you see the full meaning of that verse.
 God completed a work in Peter, transforming him into the likeness of Christ.
 The Spirit can transform your walk of faith, too.

 World English Bible (WEB)